CIXCultural/Civic_Engine/CONTRIBUTING.md

 Target: all four queries complete in under 2000 ms total on Node 18 (a conservative proxy for a mid-range 2019 smartphone browser).

+**Known gap, open to contributors:** the WASM query ABI (`packages/engine/wasm/`) is compiled but not yet wired into `wasm-query.js` — see the WASM Status section in the README.
+The engine currently falls back to the pure-JS query path with no performance penalty under ~100k rows, so this isn't urgent for typical bundle sizes, but wiring it in would meaningfully improve performance on larger datasets (200k+ rows).
+If you're comfortable with WASM/WAT, this is a well-scoped place to start.

 ---

 ## Code of Conduct